Macelai/ae-challenge/README.md

     python manage.py test

 ## Code Style and Quality

+There is github actions setup for the project, it will run tests for both frontend and backend, will upload the code coverage to [Codecov](https://codecov.io/gh).
+This project has 100% test coverage.

 This project uses pre-commit to ensure code style and quality.
 Git hook scripts are useful for identifying simple issues before submission to code review.
 We run our hooks on every commit to automatically point